-The stove, heating and hot water system, and generator typically operate on liquefied petroleum (LP) gas.
+The generator and combination furnace and water heater operate on liquefied petroleum (LP) gas.
 LP gas is flammable and is contained under high pressure.
-Improper use may result in a fire and possible explosion.
-Follow all instructions and warnings in this manual as well as those in each of the appliance and equipment manufacturer's manuals; see Basic LPG Safety Information on page 2-7 and see LPG System on page 9-5.

-Do not operate the generator or the heating and hot water system in an enclosed building or in a partly enclosed area, such as a garage.
-Follow all instructions and warnings in this manual as well as those in each of the equipment manufacturer's manuals; see Basic Generator Safety Information on page 2-8 and see Generator on page 5-14.
+Improper use may result in a fire and/or explosion.
+Do not operate the generator or heating and hot water system LPG function in an enclosed building or in a partly enclosed area, such as a garage.
+Make sure to follow all instructions and warnings in this manual as well as those in the specific owner's manuals of the appliances and equipment; see LPG System on page 9-6.